-This book studies women’s resistance in the three countries of the Maghreb, concentrating on two questions: What has been the role of women artists since the 1960s in unlocking traditions and emancipating women on their own terms?
-Second, why have Maghrebi women rarely been given the right to be heard since Algeria, Morocco and Tunisia gained national independence?
+This book studies women’s resistance in the three countries of the Maghreb, concentrating on two questions: First, what has been the role of women artists since the 1960s in unlocking traditions and emancipating women on their own terms?
+Second, why have Maghrebi women rarely been given the right to be heard since Algeria, Morocco, and Tunisia gained national independence?

 Introduction Nabil Boudraa and Joseph Krause

 Part I: Women and Political Transformations in the Maghreb

 1. Tunisian Women Transform the Public Sphere: Cultural Identity and the State Laura Rice and Karim Hamdy

 2. Keid El-Nisai (Women’s Cunning): Feminist Deployment of a Patriarchal Trope Angelica DeAngelis

 3. The Construction of North Africa: The Role of Berber Women Fatima Sadiqi

 4. Women’s Resistance and Gender Relations in Post-Arab Spring North Africa Moha Ennaji

 5. Forbidden Histories: Gender, Memory, and Reconciliation in Leila Kilani’s Nos Lieux Interdits Patricia Goldsworthy

 Part II: Women’s Resistance and Literary, Cinematic, and Artistic Expressions